sligtenberg/Car-Comparisons/README.md

 # Using the app

+Available cars are listed on the left.
+Use the filter at the top to filter cars by stated criteria.
+Use the NavBar to navigate between comparing cars, adding a new car, or leaving a comment.

-In the app, click on a car to add it to the comparison area.
-In the comparison area, more details are displayed in a way that the cars may be compared side-by-side.
-In the comparison area, click a car's title to remove it.
-The notes can be modified.
-When submitted, these notes with persist to the backend.
+While comparing cars, click a car in the list to add it to the comparison container.
+Click the care make or model in the comparison container to remove it.
+Notes are displayed in a text area and may be modified.
+Once submitted, the new notes persist to the server.

+When adding a car, fill out the form with the new car's information and then click submit.
+This will add the car to the list on the left and to the database on the server.

+On the comments page, past comments may be viewed.
+New comments can be added with the new comment form.
+Old comments can be deleted by clicking the "X" on the right hand side of the given comment.

 # Getting Started with Create React App